Public Health (BASc)

 For graduates planning careers in the private sector, professional certification by the CIPHI is not required, but does open doors to Canada-wide employment opportunities.

-Our curriculum integrates a strong foundation in public health and safety with relevant courses in the sciences, risk assessment, built environment, health policy, environmental health, law, epidemiology and disease control.
+Our curriculum integrates a strong foundation in public health with relevant courses in the sciences, risk assessment, built environment, health policy, environmental health, law, epidemiology and disease control.
 A balanced education prepares you to become the well-rounded and highly skilled professional that industry demands.

 You’ll have access to outstanding learning opportunities in the classroom and in the workplace.
 Qualified students can apply to gain important real-world experience through paid co-operative education opportunities.